andrewjpoole/andrewjpoole.github.io/_posts/2023-07-18-given-when-then-helper-classes-for-component-tests.md

 ### The `Then` class

 is responsible for the 'assert' part of the test and contains methods for making assertions.
-One useful trick is to have a method which takes an Action to allow the tests to do their own assertions, for example you might have a method named `TheHttpResponseContainsABody(HttpResponseMessage response, Action<string> assertAgainstBody)` this can then be used like this: `And.TheHttpResponseContainsABody(response, body => body.Should().Be("Alive!"))`
+One useful trick is to have a method which takes an Action to allow the tests to do their own assertions with any assertion library, for example you might have a method named `TheHttpResponseContainsABody(HttpResponseMessage response, Action<string> assertAgainstBody)` this can then be used with  FluentAssertions like this: `And.TheHttpResponseContainsABody(response, body => body.Should().Be("Alive!"))`

-In the above example, the whole `Then` section is wrapped in a `using (new AssertionScope())` this means that also assertions will be evaluated before any failed assertions cause the test to fail, so all of the failed assertions will be reported, rather than just the first one.
+In the above example, the whole `Then` section is wrapped in a `using (new AssertionScope())` this means that all assertions will be evaluated before any failed assertions cause the test to fail, so all of the failed assertions will be reported, rather than just the first one.

 ### Shared stuff

 All three classes share an instance of whatever owns the Mocks and useful properties or fields, lets call this the context.
 Each class has a static method `UsingThe()` which assigns this shared state object and returns a new `Given`, `When` or `Then`.
-Each class also has a dummy `And` property which just returns itself meaning the tests read more like english sentances.
+Each class also has a dummy `And` property which just returns itself meaning the tests read more like English sentances.

 ### Out variables!